 If you are not yet very experienced with the names of the rule sets, then the path via the service is simpler.
 Similarly to the hosts, there is also a page in which all of a service’s parameters are shown and where you have the possibility of directly accessing the applicable rule sets.
-You can access this parameter page with the symbol in a host’s list of services in the setup.
-The symbol takes you directly to the rule set that defines the parameter for the check plug-in for this service.
+You can access this parameter page with the icon in a host’s list of services in the Setup.
+The icon takes you directly to the rule set that defines the parameter for the check plug-in for this service.

-By the way — the symbol for the parameter page is also found in the status window in every service’s context menu:
+By the way — the icon for the parameter page is also found in the monitoring in every service’s action menu:

 2.3.
 Enforced services

-In the setup menu you will also find an entry for Enforced Services.
-As the name suggests, you can use these rulesets to force services to be created on your hosts.
+In the Setup menu you will also find an entry for Enforced Services.
+As the name suggests, you can use these rule sets to force services to be created on your hosts.
 Details can be found in the article about services.
-A small number of rulesets - such as Simple checks for BIOS/Hardware errors - can only be found under the enforced services.
-These are services which do not result from the service detection, but are created manually by you.
+A small number of rule sets — such as Simple checks for BIOS/Hardware errors — can only be found under the enforced services.
+These are services which do not result from the service discovery, but are created manually by you.

 2.4.
 Rule sets in use